ronf/asyncssh/README.rst

 * Password, public key, and keyboard-interactive user authentication methods
 * Many types and formats of `public keys and certificates`__

+  * Including support for X.509 certificates as defined in RFC 6187

 * Support for accessing keys managed by `ssh-agent`__ on UNIX systems

   * Including agent forwarding support on both the client and the server